giacomocavalieri/glam/tutorials/01_gleam_lists.md

 // ]
 ```

 We're getting there!
-There's just a couple of things we need to fix before
+There are just a couple of things we need to fix before
 calling it a day:

 - The list items should be indented by two spaces